PerSARption/DICDet/README.md

 ### Training

-1. Modify the dataset config to point to your data following the steps in **Data Prepare** part
+1. Modify the dataset config to point to your data following the steps in **Data Prepare** part.

 2. Set the model config and dataset config in `train.py`: